International obligations are increasingly losing its legitimacy, opening the door, "a self-proclaimed global sheriffs."

 President Donald Trump

 If such discussions are resumed, there will immediately appear a barrier of complexity created by Trump's blow.
 Why can I bomb to prevent a chemical attack, but not as a punishment for the indiscriminate use of barrel bombs dropped from helicopters, or artillery, rocket or mortar shelling, which killed more in Syria than in a chemical attack.
-Yes, of chemical weapons is prohibited, but the same can be said about the indiscriminate use of military means.
-Why not strike at "the torture industry" and "complexes penalty" Assad?
-Why settle for Syria, if, for example, Sudan is also accused of using chemical weapons in 2016, in Darfur.
-Force may be applied against Myanmar, continuing ethnic cleansing of Rohingya Muslims.
+Yes, chemical weapons are prohibited, but the same can be said about the indiscriminate use of military means.
+Why not strike at the "torture industry" and "assassination complexes" of Assad?
+Why stop at Syria, if, for example, Sudan is also accused of using chemical weapons in 2016 in Darfur.
+Strength can also be applied against Myanmar, continuing the ethnic cleansing of the Muslims of Rohinya.

 One key issue is always what will the expansion of the admissibility of the use of force effective.
 In the case of a blow to Syria raises very troubling questions about why the US bombed the airbase and aircraft Syrian air force - something that can be replaced by an official Damascus - rather than on the most chemical weapons, which was the source of the threat.
 And how much force is needed to make the change the behavior of a country.

 US Air Force on Syria

 Another key issue is whether the expansion of the scope of the admissibility of the use of force will not cause more harm than the problem itself, the solution of which is called the frame and extend - whether through escalation, collateral damage or unintended consequences.
 The use of military force rarely leads to the desired, or to predict the consequences, as evidenced by the disaster of Vietnam, Iraq, Libya and Syria.